umair9747/4oFour/README.md

 <div id="installation">
 <h2> Installation </h2>
-You can install Seize by cloning the repository and building it manually using the following steps:
+You can install Seize by cloning the repository and building it manually using the following steps:<br>

 ```bash
 git clone https://github.com/umair9747/seize.git